-Our Disability and Mental Health Action Plan 2018-2020 shows our commitment to breaking down barriers that might prevent an employee or a stakeholder with disability or long term medical or mental health condition, from fully participating in our workplace.
+Our Disability and Mental Health Action Plan 2022–2025 (DMAP)supports our commitment to breaking down barriers that might prevent an employee or a stakeholder with disability or mental health condition, from fully participating in our workplace.

 Our reconciliation vision is to work together with Aboriginal and Torres Strait Islander peoples to build a just, secure and resilient Australia where all people have access to the rights and protections of the rule of law.

 In our context, this represents proactive relationship building and increased consultation with Indigenous stakeholders.
 We seek to engage early.
 We come to listen.
 We come to learn.